 The National Corvette Museum opened in 1994 as an educational tribute to America’s sports car.
 The Museum is located in Bowling Green, Kentucky, known worldwide as the home of the Corvette.
 Every Corvette in the world since 1981 is assembled at the General Motors Bowling Green Assembly Plant located just ¼ mile from the National Corvette Museum.
-Both the Museum and Assembly Plant offer tours to the public.

 The exterior of the National Corvette Museum is noted for its award-winning architectural design.
 The sweeping lines of the building were inspired by the car it honors.
 Departing totally from the traditional rectangular museum concept, the Corvette showcase is located on an attractively landscaped 60-acre campus.
 The most prominent exterior feature is a large circular car salon encased by a striking yellow conical roof.
 High above soars a red 12-story spire.
 Known as the “Skydome,” this section of the Museum has become a landmark for the Bowling Green area.

 The interior of the 115,000-square-foot building uses curved walls, geometric design and full scale diorama displays to tell the story of the Corvette’s past, present and future.
 More than 80 Corvettes from every era since 1953 are displayed, with each display changing periodically.
 While some are beautifully preserved production models, many are one-of-a-kind concept vehicles rarely if ever before seen by the public.
 The Museum also features a tremendous collection of automotive memorabilia, informative films, educational exhibits, historical displays, a library and archives, conference center, car preparation and delivery area, Corvette Store and, of course, the Corvette Café, a 1950s era diner.
 There is something to appeal to visitors of every age, from Corvette and sports car enthusiasts to every man, woman and child who likes exciting cars and the nostalgia of days gone by.